 - business vision

 The outcome of the workshops is:

-We have identified 4 groups of clients and created for them personas to empathise with and analyse our users.
-On the one hand, each persona represents a significant segment of people in the real world and enabled us to focus on a manageable cast of characters.
-This helped us to design for a specific recipient rather than a generic everybody. interviews.
+We have identified four groups of clients and created for them personas to empathise with and analyse our users.
+On the one hand, each persona represented a significant segment of people in the real world and on the other it enabled us to focus on a manageable cast of characters.
+This helped us to design for a specific recipient rather than a generic everybody.